bbatsov/metaredux/_posts/2019-05-16-meta-reduce-volume-2019-2.md

 I've decided to recover from it with some sci-fi short stories by Philip Dick and William Gibson.
 Philip Dick was so ahead of his time!
 I've always loved his work!

 On the cinema/TV front my life has been dominated by "Game of Thrones".
-Like many of you I've been outraged by how dark #8.3 was and how the story developed throughout the season in general.
+Like many of you I've been outraged by how dark episode #8.3 was (basically you couldn't see what was happening) and how the story developed throughout the season in general.
 I'm fairly certain that whatever ending George Martin has in store for us is going to be significantly better.
 I just hope I'll live to read it.

 And don't even get me started on "Endgame".
 It was OK, but it felt like some final victory lap, not like a real movie.
 Not to mention it was utterly predictable (unlike GoT).
 Still, it was an interesting milestone for the Marvel